 ART IS A 4 LETTER WORD Exploring the power of words and images

-My intent with this work is to inspect the associations we have with words and images in a critical and humorous manner engaging both our emotions and our intellect, and to hold up for examination the human condition.
+My intent with this work is to better undertand the human condition, by exploring the associations we have with words and images in a critical and humorous manner engaging both our emotions and our intellect.